Excluding a Parent

 In yesterdays post I used both inline code blocks and larger code blocks to illustrate the advantages of (https://direnv.net)[direnv].
 I then noticed that the inline code blocks were not similarly styled as the larger code blocks which are styled according to codehilite.

-tags but of course this also applied to the large codehilite blocks and added strange behaviour.
-Looking closer at the html I noticed that codehilite added its styling on a class selector and that all of its <code>
+I naively added my desired styling to all <code> tags but of course this also applied to the large codehilite blocks and added strange behaviour.
+Looking closer at the html I noticed that codehilite added its styling on a class selector and that all of its <code> tags were the child of a <pre> tag.
+The question then becomes how do I select all <code> tags which do not have the <pre> tag as a parent.

 <code> <-- Select this